Radio impulsive events in quiet solar corona and Axion Quark Nugget Dark Matter: Simulations

-Now, we can generate the MC sampled 3D positions (i.e. an uniform distribution inside the given spherical shell) and velocities (i.e.~(\ref{eq:maxwellian})) for each particle.
-Same as Ref.~\cite{Raza:2018gpb}, we generated $N_{\rm sample}= 2\times 10^{10}$ such particles.
-These particles then move following the Newton's gravity law attracted by the Sun.
-Since we know the initial position and velocity of each particle, we can calculate the trajectory of each particle using the classical two-body orbit dynamics.
-The criteria to determine whether or not a particle will impact the Sun are also the same as Ref.~\cite{Raza:2018gpb}.
+The positions of particles are generated in such a way that they initially \textit{uniformly} populate in a spherical shell around the Sun.
+The inner and outer boundaries of the spherical shell are respectively $R_{\rm min}=1$ AU and $R_{\rm max}=10$ AU.
+Note that our choice of $R_{\rm min}$ is different from Ref.~\cite{Raza:2018gpb} where $R_{\rm min}=R_{\odot}$ there.
+Choosing a larger $R_{\rm min}$ is to reduce the effect of the Sun's gravity on the \textit{initial} velocity distribution~(\ref{eq:maxwellian}).
+The solar escape velocity at $1$~AU is $v_{e}\approx 42~{\rm km}/{\rm s}$, so when a particle moves from infinity with the typical velocity $v_{0}=220~{\rm km}/{\rm s}$ to this distance, the velocity increment due to the Sun's gravity is $\Delta v = \sqrt{v_{0}^2+v_{e}^2}-v_{0}\approx 4~{\rm km}/{\rm s}$ which is very small compared with $v_0$.
+Similar to Ref.~\cite{Raza:2018gpb}, we generated $N_{\rm sample}= 2\times 10^{10}$ such particles.
+The particles then move following Newton's gravity, attracted by the Sun, using the classical two-body orbit dynamics.
+The criteria to determine whether or not a particle will impact the Sun are also the same as in \cite{Raza:2018gpb}.
 For a given particle, if the perihelion of the hyperbolic trajectory is smaller than $R_{\odot}$ (and also if the velocity direction is inward), then it will impact the Sun.
-It turns out that from the sample of $2\times10^{10}$, the number of particles that will impact the Sun is $N_{\rm imp}=30457$.\footnote{In comparison, the number obtained in Ref.~\cite{Raza:2018gpb} is 36123.
+It turns out that from the initial sample of $2\times10^{10}$, the number of particles that will impact the Sun is $N_{\rm imp}=30457$.\footnote{In comparison, the number obtained in Ref.~\cite{Raza:2018gpb} is 36123.
 The difference is beyond the statistical fluctuation.
 This difference occurs not only due to our choice of a larger $R_{\rm min}$, the inner boundary of the initially simulated region, but also a technical detail that a different method (more appropriate) is chosen in determining the perihelion.
 However, all of these changes have no significant effects on the results as we can see in Fig.~\ref{fig:distribution} by comparing it with Ref.~\cite{Raza:2018gpb}.} The trajectory and impact properties of these impacting particles are shown in Fig.~\ref{fig:distribution}.

 The expression of the impact parameter $b$ is

 where $r_{p}$ is the perihelion distance. $v_0$ is the particle velocity at infinity that can be extrapolated from the initial velocity and position simulated, i.e. $v_0=\sqrt{v_i^2 - 2GM_{\odot}/r_{i}}$.
 The impacting requires $0\leq r_p \leq R_{\odot}$.
 If we take $r_{p}=R_{\odot}$, we get the maximum impact parameter $b_{\rm max}$.
 The distribution of the impact parameter (in the form of $b/b_{\rm max}$) is shown in the subplot (b) of Fig.~\ref{fig:distribution}.